 Not renewed your self-employed mortgage in a while?
-You may be in for a surprise – the nasty sort – when the time comes.
-Lenders arrangement fees have risen.
-We think we know why…
+You may be in for a shock—and not a pleasant one—when the time comes.
+Lenders’ mortgage arrangement fees have risen, but don’t take them at face value…

 Why have arrangement fees risen so much so quickly?

-In the past, this wouldn’t have been an issue.
-Most lenders, either looking for new business or hoping to secure existing, would waive the fees in return for your signature.
+It hadn’t used to be like that.
+Most lenders, seeking new business or securing existing, would waive the fees.
 But not any longer.
 Why?
-Because, generally, banks no longer have to.
+Because, in general, they no longer have to.

-The market has changed, lending criteria making even those previously creditworthy worthy of investigation.
-Lenders know they don’t need to offer such a bung, as only the most squeaky-clean credit profiles can access mortgages.
+The market has changed, lending criteria making even those once creditworthy worthy of investigation.
+Only borrowers with the most pristine credit profiles can access mortgages.

-Has the low BoE 0.5% base rate really helped?
+Has the low BoE base rate helped any?

+There are good reasons.
 Tracker mortgages hover between 0.5-1.0% above the base rate.
-Fixed rate mortgages are typically between 3.0-4.5%.
+Fixed rate mortgages range between 3.0-4.5%.
 There are exceptions either way, for sure.
-But they’re still a lot lower than the 5-6% we were paying six or seven years ago.
+But they’re still a lot lower than the 5-6% we were paying in 2007.

-The problem lies not with the interest rate itself, but with the value of the property – hence mortgage – upon which the interest is calculated.
+The problem lies not with the interest rate alone.
+It’s also the value of the property (hence mortgage) upon which interest is calculated.

 In a roundabout way, this is not all bad news for self-employed people trying to get on the property ladder.

-Higher fees may be the least of our worries
+Higher arrangement fees may be the least of our worries

 “Oh, yes.
 The £1,500 fee.
 We’ll just pop that onto the end of your mortgage.
 You won’t feel a thing…”